yanatan16/golang-mtgox/README.md

 An implementation of a Mt.
 Gox client in Go.
 It uses the [websocket interface](https://en.bitcoin.it/wiki/MtGox/API/Streaming).

-_Note_: This API is experimental.
-It is being actively worked on however.
+_Note_: This API mostly complete but untested in production.

 ## Documentation